noahdm4321/GW2-Trade-Post-Analysis/R-Script/investments.md

 ## Refining Investment Opportunities

-##### In this section, we all items in `investments`.
+##### In this section, we filter all items in `investments`.
 We use a reference line to indicate the threshold at which items will instantly sell or buy (red).
 Then, we further refine the investment opportunities by filtering out items that have a sell price exceeding twice the buy price, with a reference line indicating 2x buy value (blue).

 ![](investments_files/figure-gfm/chart%202-1.png)<!-- -->